robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

 3. In the Node Pools tab:

-   - Change the Node Size to a cheaper VM -- I chose ~~Standard B2s~~
+   - Click on Agent Pool's Node Size, and change the Node Size to a cheaper VM

-     Update: Azure now [requires](https://learn.microsoft.com/en-us/azure/aks/quotas-skus-regions#restricted-vm-sizes) more than 2 CPUs per VM in AKS.
-You can no longer create B2s VMs for your node pool.
-Choosing `A2_v2` does appear to work.
+     Azure [requires](https://learn.microsoft.com/en-us/azure/aks/quotas-skus-regions#restricted-vm-sizes) more than 2 CPUs per VM in AKS.
+Choosing `A2_v2` may work.

    - Change the Node count minimum to 1 and maximum to 3